-Want to raise your credit score this year and improve your financial situation?
+Want to increase your credit score this year and improve your financial situation?
 These 10 easy strategies are what you need to boost your credit score by 100 to 200 points in no time at all!

 A credit score is a 3 digit number that is derived from the information contained in your credit report by credit bureaus.
 Credit scores are utilized by lenders to assess the creditworthiness of a borrower i.e. the probability that a borrower will default on a loan.

 The two major credit bureaus in Canada use a score range from 300 to 900.
 In general, credit scores are ranked as follows: